 Yes, Goo Gone Gel is great for removing sticker residue from all fabrics, but always test in an inconspicuous area to ensure it doesn’t affect the garment.
 Spray it on and let it work its magic.
 Wipe off with a lint-free cloth.
 Launder garment as usual.

-- Trusted #1 Brand for Removing Gooey Messes – Try it on gum, crayon,...
+- TRUSTED #1 BRAND FOR REMOVING STICKY MESSES: Try it on gum, crayon,...

 Remember that stickers are a lot of fun for kids.
 Don’t despair if you find sticker residue left behind on clothing, furniture, or other items!
 There are lots of ways to remove it and make everything look as good as new again.

 The best way is usually just using soap and warm water, but if the adhesive has been there too long or washed and dried into the fabric, try some nail polish remover instead (always test in an inconspicuous spot first!)
 You can also use vinegar to dissolve the glue before washing away any remaining residue with soap and water.

 Goo Gone Gel is a great solvent that makes removing those stubborn tape bits from your clothes easy-peasy lemon squeezy while leaving no sticky film behind.
 Once all residue is removed, wash as you normally would.